intxred/intxred/README.md

 # About Me:
-Aspiring AI Engineer with a strong background in networking and embedded systems, software development and Machine learning.
-Skilled in Python, Java, C, C++, SQL, MATLAB, HTML, and CSS, with hands-on experience integrating software solutions with hardware components.
-I am passionate about building intelligent, efficient, and connected systems while continuously expanding my expertise in machine learning and modern AI technologies.
+Aspiring AI Engineer with a strong background in networking, embedded systems, and software development.
+Experienced in building, optimizing, and improving machine learning models, as well as designing and managing ETL pipelines for data collection, processing, and analysis.
+Skilled in Python, Javascript, C, C++, SQL, MATLAB with hands-on experience integrating software solutions with hardware components.
+Passionate about developing intelligent, efficient, and connected systems while continuously expanding expertise in machine learning, data workflows, and modern AI technologies.

 # Tech Stack: